 You may need to use the Air Fleets site to decipher the aircraft registration.

 Libhomeradar is another site which has a limited range of archive flight data.
 Results run from around 2012-2017 though seem to be becoming more patchy.
 That’s a shame since the display is much clearer than the other databases – it’s easy to find the relevant aircraft registration.
 We have got lucky and found a few missing registrations from here though.

 On the database search click “flight search”, enter your flight number and click “search contacts older than 30 days”.

-SPOTTERS is a site which lists the last 3-4 months of flight number-aircraft registration data.
+SPOTTERS is a site which lists the last 3-4 months of flight number-aircraft registration data, although getting results is a bit hit and miss.
 The site runs on auto-pilot and doesn’t look like it has been updated since the early 2000s.
 Hopefully the full historical database will one day be made available.

 Airline Source Sites – This group of sister sites run from the UK tracks aircraft fleet and flight numbers for the following airlines:

 The QANTAS Source: The QANTAS Flight Tracker can track aircraft registrations of Qantas flights.
 The archive is available for about the previous 2 years.
 The site has been active since 2009 and previous archives are effectively hidden away on the host site (hint: if you are good with web search you may be able to find some of them).

 The BA Source: There is a British Airways tracker which similarly has an archive from the past 2 years.
 The site has been online since 2010.

 The EK Source: If you need to find the registration of an Emirates flight then the Emirates tracker has a full archive back to October 2011.

 The Qatar Source: This has a Qatar Airways tracker has a full archive going back to November 2011.